 Here are a few backstory tips to remember to include in your business story:

-• Call-to-Action: What have you decided to do that got you started on your new journey?
+• Call-to-Adventure: What have you decided to do that got you started on your new journey?
 Think of it as your decision on how to solve the challenge your Inciting Moment served you.
+In essence, it’s your first action plan to start your business.

 When you allow your audience to clearly visualize your story in their minds, you make it easier for them to find similarities to their backpack of past experiences and in a way make them feel that your story is also THEIR STORY [highlight to tweet].